 Situated next to the picturesque River Eamont, Brougham Castle was founded in the 13th century, and its original great keep and later additions including the 'Tower of League' still survive.
 Brougham is ideal for a family day out with a picnic, and its fascinating passages and stairways are fun to explore at any age.
 From the top of the keep, admire the beautiful views across the Eden Valley and look down on the outline of a Roman fort.
 Also, look out for the intricate stone carvings which can still be seen in the oratory.

 5. Stott Park Bobbin Mill, Finsthwaite

 Stott Park Bobbin Mill is a working example of the many Lakeland mills built to manufacture bobbins for the Lancashire textile industry during the Industrial Revolution.
-The mill used timber coppiced from the surrounding woodlands, and was powered first by water, then steam and finally electricity - it's worth visiting on a steam weekend, when you can see the steam engine in action.
-Entry includes a guided tour and demonstrations of the bobbin-making process.
+The mill used timber coppiced from the surrounding woodlands, and was powered first by water, then steam and finally electricity - it's worth visiting on a steam weekend when you can see the steam engine in action.
+The entry includes a guided tour and demonstrations of the bobbin-making process.

-Walking: Take a walk to the beautiful and tranquil High Dam, an artificial tarn which once fed the mill.
+Walking: Take a walk to the beautiful and tranquil High Dam, an artificial tarn that once fed the mill.
 Seeing the surroundings really does enhance your experience of the mill itself.

 6. Conishead Priory, near Ulverston

 Conishead Priory was originally founded as a hospital by Augustinian monks in 1160, and the present house, which is a Grade II listed example of Victorian Gothic architecture, is currently being restored by the Buddhist community.
 You can visit the magnificent and recently-built Temple for World Peace, café, gift shop and gardens, and its relaxed woodland walks take you to the beach and breathtaking views across Morecambe Bay.